Frequently asked questions

 Who can apply for a postal vote?
 Any person who is eligible to vote may vote by postal ballot instead of in person at the polling station without giving a reason.

 When can I expect the documents?
 The documents are usually sent a few working days after your application has been received by the electoral office.
+However, postal voting documents can only be sent out once the election proposals have been finally approved and the ballot papers have been printed, so not months in advance.

 Do I have to pay postage for the election letter?
 No, within Germany election letters are delivered free of charge by Deutsche Post.
+When you vote by mail from abroad, the letter must be stamped accordingly.

 Do I have to wait for the election notification?
 No, you don't have to, even though some online portals of the municipalities or Länder require the election notification for an online application for postal voting documents because they ask for the electoral roll number printed there.
 However, the informal application by e-mail to the electoral office of the main residence with the personal details is sufficient.